carthisspace/open-lovable/carthis.md

     *   `app/api/get-sandbox-files/route.ts`: Retrieves the current file structure and content from the active sandbox.
     *   `app/api/kill-sandbox/route.ts`: Terminates the running sandbox instance, freeing up resources.
     *   `app/api/run-command/route.ts`: Executes arbitrary shell commands within the sandboxed environment, crucial for running build tools, tests, or application servers.
-    *   `app/api/install-packages/route.ts` / `detect-and-install-packages/route.ts`: Manages the installation of npm/yarn packages required by the AI-generated or modified code within the sandbox.
+    *   `app/api/install-packages/route.ts`: Manages the installation of npm/yarn packages within the sandbox.
+This route now includes a sophisticated retry mechanism: if an `ERR_PNPM_OUTDATED_LOCKFILE` error is encountered during `pnpm install`, it automatically retries the installation without 'frozen lockfile' flags, allowing the `pnpm-lock.yaml` to be updated and ensuring successful dependency resolution.
+    *   `app/api/detect-and-install-packages/route.ts`: Identifies missing dependencies in the project and orchestrates their installation.
+It leverages the robust installation logic provided by `install-packages`, ensuring that even complex dependency issues like lockfile inconsistencies are handled automatically.
     *   `app/api/monitor-vite-logs/route.ts`, `check-vite-errors/route.ts`, `report-vite-error/route.ts`, `clear-vite-errors-cache/route.ts`, `restart-vite/route.ts`: A suite of services dedicated to monitoring, detecting, reporting, and managing errors from the Vite development server running inside the sandbox, enabling the AI to react to and fix build/runtime issues.
     *   `app/api/scrape-screenshot/route.ts` / `scrape-url-enhanced/route.ts`: Utilizes the Firecrawl API to scrape content from web pages (either via URL or a screenshot), providing the AI with external context.
     *   `app/api/conversation-state/route.ts`: Manages the persistence and retrieval of the AI conversation history.